 36. Elf shares a fun advent calendar for December.

 Have Elf help get the holidays started with a fun advent calendar.
 He can present it to your kids on Dec.
 1 and they can make use of it up until Christmas day.
-We love advent calendars from LEGO, Play-Doh, and Chapstick.
+We love advent calendars from Play-Doh and Chapstick.

 37. Elf decorates with a snowman.

 When in a pinch, place Elf by a craft your child recently did, or by a family art project.
-This DIY felt snowman kit is $10 on Amazon, but really, any art project will do.
 Let Elf stand back and admire the creativity.

 38. Elf hangs with a tree.